 I'm talking about fish platters, tureens, novelty chip-and-dip servers, deviled egg trays, chargers, or other specialty pieces you rarely use.
 Get rid of the ones you're least attached to.
 The extra space might be more valuable.

 Vases can accumulate and fill an entire cabinet.
 If you regularly buy flowers or cut them from your garden, keep the same number of vases as your display areas (the mantel and the dining table, for example).
 Either gift the remainder with some flowers or donate them.

 In general, keep only those that you use regularly.
 That dried fenugreek you bought for one Indian dish last year (and used 1/4 teaspoon) can probably go.
 Additionally, if your herbs and spices are older than 2 to 3 years, they've probably lost their potency and should be replaced.

 4. Old plastic storage containers

 Those that are warped, stained, or cracked probably aren't even safe to use anymore; those with missing lids can't be used for their intended purpose.
-Unfortunately, you'll have to just throw them away.
+Some can be recycled, but unfortunately, you'll have to throw others away.
 Upgrade to a set of glass storage containers.* Leftovers taste better when they're stored in glass and are safer to reheat.
 And nice glass bowls can even be used as serveware.

 * This blog is reader-supported.
 When you buy through my links, I may earn a small commission.